ott-jax/ott/README.md

     -   The `Transport` class in [sinkhorn_divergence.py](ott/tools/transport.py), provides a simple wrapper to the `sinkhorn` function defined above when the user is primarily interested in computing and storing an OT matrix.

     -   The [gaussian_mixture](ott/tools/gaussian_mixture) folder provides novel tools to compare and estimate GMMs with an OT perspective.

+## Citation

+If you have found this work useful, please consider citing us:

+@article{cuturi2022optimal,
+  title={Optimal Transport Tools (OTT): A JAX Toolbox for all things Wasserstein}, author={Cuturi, Marco and Meng-Papaxanthos, Laetitia and Tian, Yingtao and Bunne, Charlotte and Davis, Geoff and Teboul, Olivier}, journal={arXiv preprint arXiv:2201.12324}, year={2022}
+}